 In the previous exercise, you used a pre-configured dashboard with a Graph Browser component, however, you can add the Graph Browser to a dashboard as a visualization by clicking Edit > Add > Add a visualization and selecting Graph Browser.

 Using the Graph Browser

 You can add data to the Graph Browser by dragging filtered or unfiltered data from dashboards.
-You can expand the data by double-clicking any node or by using the Expand button (1), which acts on all of the selected nodes.
+Data is represented as nodes.